 We invite you to attend the Family Connections Leader Training on the understanding that you will commit to leading free Family Connections programs within the next three to six months of the training.
 The training is to ensure that as many people as possible benefit from a decrease in substantial pain and suﬀering.

 In keeping with Family Connections licensing, tradition and culture, all Family Connections work is provided without professional charge to participants.
-Thank you to the trainers Carolyn and Sian who have so kindly donated their professional time and to Spectrum for the use of their venue.
+Thank you to the trainers who have so kindly donated their professional time and to Orygen, Metro South Hospital and Health Services, and The University of New South Wales for the use of their venues.